composer/composer/doc/03-cli.md

 * **--classmap-authoritative (-a):** Autoload classes from the classmap only.
   Implicitly enables `--optimize-autoloader`.
 * **--apcu-autoloader:** Use APCu to cache found/not-found classes.
+* **--apcu-autoloader-prefix:** Use a custom prefix for the APCu autoloader cache.
+  Implicitly enables `--apcu-autoloader`.
 * **--ignore-platform-reqs:** ignore all platform requirements (`php`, `hhvm`, `lib-*` and `ext-*`) and force the installation even if the local machine does not fulfill these.